yellowbrickstats home | my statistical and research consulting

 (It may not be immediately obvious why this should be a one-tailed test.
 But it wouldn't make much sense to conduct a two-tailed test, hypothesizing that Candidate A's lead is exactly zero.)

 The contradiction I mentioned?
-People often use a statement about probability to support the argument that they can make no statement about probability.
+People often use a statement about probability in arguing that they can make no statement about probability.
 Or only the most rigid, artificial kind of statement.
 They see the nonsignificant p-value and deny the ability to further interpret the probability or odds of their result.
 Of course, this becomes less and less tenable the closer the p-value comes to their cutoff of, e.g., .05.
 Few people would say that they have no information when p = .06.
-And yet they still might be reluctant to assign any odds--even though, in this "quintessentially scientific" election poll example, " p = .06" means that the odds of A having a lead are 94:6.
+And yet they still might be reluctant to assign any odds.
 Under the distortion I'm talking about, it is only when p slips below .05 that suddenly some odds other than 50-50 seem to spring into being.
 And at this point many would be willing to specify those odds as exactly 19:1.

-The ironic thing is, before people take their first course in statistics, the meaningful questions come naturally.
+Before people take their first course in statistics, certain meaningful questions come naturally.
 It would seem strange to reduce inherently interesting research topics to artificial, either/or probabilistic statements.
 Yet in the process of learning significance tests, we have that natural interest beaten down, and what we come to report and discuss about research are the nearly sterile and often misleading results of hypothesis testing, often mixed with misconceptions.